eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 3. Instead of presenting attributes to a Relying Party, a User can also present them to another User, meaning the Wallet Unit is interacting with another Wallet Unit.
 This is briefly discussed in [Section 6.6.4](#664-pid-or-attestation-presentation-to-another-wallet-unit).

 4. The PID Provider or the Attestation Provider respectively, remains responsible for managing the attestation over its lifetime.
-Management may include refreshing or changing the PID or the attestation.
-The Provider can also remove or revoke the PID or the attestation, possibly based on a request of the User.
+Management may include re-issuing the PID or attestation with the same or with different attribute values.
+The Provider can also revoke the PID or the attestation, possibly based on a request of the User.
 The required trust relationships for managing PIDs and attestations are discussed in [Section 6.6.5](#665-pid-or-attestation-management).

 5. Finally, [Section 6.6.6](#666-pid-or-attestation-deletion) discusses the scenario that a User decides to delete the PID or an attestation from their Wallet Unit.